kencx/homelab/docs/src/getting_started.md

 `vault_terraform_workspace` is not provided.
 This WILL result in permanent data loss and care should be taken when running the role (and playbook) on multiple clusters or servers.

+## Post Setup

+### Smoke Tests

+Smoke tests are performed with [goss](https://github.com/goss-org/goss) as part of the `main.yml` playbook to ensure all required software are installed and running.

+>**Note**: The included goss files are static with hardcoded information.
+As
+>such, they will fail if some of the Ansible default variables are changed (eg.
+>username, NFS mountpoints).
+See
+>[issues](./references/issues.md#static-goss-files) for details on a workaround.

+### Running Applications

+After verifying that the cluster is up and running, we can begin to run applications on it with Nomad jobs.
+This project provides a number of Nomad jobspec files in `terraform/nomad/apps` to be run with Terraform with the following features:

+- With Vault integration configured, Nomad supports the fetching of application secrets with Vault
+- Traefik as a reverse proxy
+- (Optional) Postgres as a database (with Vault-managed DB credentials)

+See [Adding a New Application](./apps/add_new.md) for details on onboarding a new application to Nomad.